FlyLikeAPenguin/Genki-Flashcards/README.md

 - To have the user's lesson selection persist between sessions.
 - To be mobile friendly.
 - To be able to be hosted on github pages.
-- ~~To use Google's firbase to serve the data.~~ Decided against due to the need to authenticate or have potential cost.
+- ~~To use Google's firebase to serve the data.~~ Decided against due to the need to authenticate or have potential cost.

 ## Special Thanks